-Thermal performance is a primary consideration for power supplies.
-Better thermal performance results in longer lasting power supplies, which is why SL Power focuses on yielding the highest convection ratings in the industry.
+Thermal management is a primary consideration for power supplies.
+Better thermal management results in longer lasting power supplies, which is why SL Power focuses on yielding the highest convection ratings in the industry.

 Reliability is the degree to which a specification can be depended on to be accurate.
 This can relate to a products ability to consistently operate as specified.
 High degree of reliability results in easier integration into end equipment.

 Effectively managing EMI and prioritizing EMC during the design process, ensures that our supplies can be easily integrated into any system and function efficiently and effectively with other system components.